cloudfoundry-tutorials/edx/content/what/what-is-cf.md

 ## The Cloud Foundry Way

 _The Cloud Foundry Way_ focuses on cross-team efficiency through well-established cloud-native opinions and extremely high levels of automation.
-To understand what this really means, it is helpful to ask the question: _"why does your custom development organization exist?"_
+To understand what this really means, it is helpful to ask the question: _"why does your software development organization exist?"_

 If you have a custom development shop, it is likely to build apps that drive your business.
 In order to be successful, you need to move quickly, in a lean fashion, on a tight budget, while maintaining good security posture and presence.
 So what do you need to achieve this?